Sheridan, Arkansas: Indigenous peoples, pioneers and Trail of Tears

-Mid-twentieth century
+Founding and the early 20th century (1870–1941)

+Founded on January 23, 1870, Sheridan was incorporated as a municipality by the Grant County Quorum Court on August 26, 1887.
+Lieutenant-General Philip Sheridan, for whom the city is named, served as the eighth commanding general of the U.S. Army from 1883 until his death in 1888.
+At the beginning of the 20th century, a railroad passed through Sheridan south into Dallas County.
+Owned by E. S. McCarty, it transported both freight and passengers for hire.

+Sheridan was home to Missionary Baptist College, a landmark baptist educational institution from 1917 until 1934 when it was forced to close due to financial circumstances resulting from the Great Depression.
+A 1920 bulletin published by the college underscored its goal "to teach and emphasize the very principles for which the real Baptists of Arkansas stand and for which true Baptists have stood for almost nineteen centuries."
+The Missionary Baptist Seminary was established by Little Rock's Antioch Baptist Church in September 1934 to succeed the Missionary Baptist College after its closure.

+World War II and the Cold War (1941–1991)

 In 1943, Jewell Williams, a Jehovah's Witness, was convicted in the Mayor's Court for selling Bibles without a permit under Sheridan City Ord.
 No. 50. and fined $10.
 On a trial de novo, he obtained the same result.
 Williams joined other members of his faith and appealed similar convictions occurring across the state to the Arkansas Supreme Court in Berry v.
 City of Hope, challenging the city ordinance as unconstitutional under the First Amendment.
 The court agreed and held the ordinances unconstitutional.

 The "Mighty 1090" KAAY radio station sponsored the Rebel Springs Rock Festival of 1973 5 mi east of Sheridan on Highway 270 that included ZZ Top as a headliner.
 Tickets were $4 before the show and lasted three days, July 4–6, 1973.
 The National Guard was sent out to maintain "peace".
 Local property owners attempted to get a court-ordered injunction to halt the festival from talking place, on the legal theory of nuisance, but to no avail.